-The College currently conducts regular green building and grounds tours of the campus.
-These tours are are led by students and provide incoming and existing students with a broad understanding of the sustainable practices which the College engages in.
-It is recommended that these tours are continued and perhaps extended to additional areas of the campus, including the Transit Center (in planning stages), the Agriculture Department, and the athletic fields.
-In addition, the College may choose to promote its sustainable achievements further through the utilization of displays of campus sustainability projects on LCD monitors in high pedestrian traffic zones, regular social media posts, and virtual tours via the College website or mobile apps.
+The College currently conducts regular green building and site tours of the campus.
+These tours are led by students and provide incoming and existing students with a broad understanding of the sustainable practices which the College engages in.
+It is recommended that these tours are continued and perhaps extended to additional areas of the campus, including the future Transit Center (in planning stages), the Farm, and the athletic fields.
+In addition, the College may choose to promote its sustainability achievements further through exhibition of campus sustainability projects on flat panel displays in high pedestrian traffic zones, regular social media posts, and virtual tours via the College website or mobile apps.